Updates on the Wass trip to VT

 Again, Kansas has incredibly smooth freeways compared to other states we’ve driven in.
 Oklahoma and Texas are on par with Idaho.
 Oregon and Washington are just below Kansas.
 Today’s trip was all about flat land and oil derricks.
-It was interesting to see the old oil derricks still pumping away under spinning wind mills.
+It was interesting to see the old oil derricks still pumping away under spinning windmills.
 It was comforting to see the advancement and acceptance of energy change.
-Still a ways to go: I was gassing up the u-haul, putting premium (premium!) gas in at $3.53/gallon (yes, sit down for this one) and the gentleman next to me asks how many gallons my tank is.
-We start up a conversation which concluded with him stating: “I guess this Build Back Better plan isn’t working out so well.”
+Still, a ways to go: I was gassing up the u-haul, putting premium (premium!) gas in at $3.53/gallon (yes, sit down for this one), and the gentleman next to me asks how many gallons my tank is.
+We start up a conversation that concluded with him stating: “I guess this Build Back Better plan isn’t working out so well.”
 I just chuckled and told him to enjoy the rest of his day, not wanting to inform him of how good he actually has it.

-We made it to Denton, Texas and are really happy to have a few days off downtime at our family’s house.
+We made it to Denton, Texas, and are really happy to have a few days of downtime at our family’s house.
 Both sets of cousins are really looking forward to hanging out together.
 Today was officially labeled, “Pre-cousin day”. 😄 Lola is excited to see the armadillos on their property.
-Olivia is excited to catch up with the cousins and swim in their pool.
+Olivia is excited to catch up with her cousins and swim in their pool.
 Then having a pool makes so much more sense being in Texas than our (yet to be seen) pool in Vermont.